Grace Cummings: Music

-Cummings began as a drummer, later becoming a self-taught guitar player.
+Cummings began her musical career as a drummer, later becoming a self-taught guitar player.
 She was signed by Melbourne record label Flightless after founder Eric Moore attended one of her live shows.
 Flightless released her debut album, Refuge Cove, in 2019.
 The nine-track album blended acoustic folk and blues and featured Cummings playing acoustic guitar.
 It was launched at the Tote Hotel and toured, with Cummings supporting international artists including Weyes Blood, Evan Dando, and J Mascis.
 Cummings received a Music Victoria Awards nomination for Best Breakthrough Act in 2020.

 In 2021, Cummings signed a worldwide deal with ATO Records.
-Her sophomore album, Storm Queen, was released in 2022.
-It was written and recorded during the COVID pandemic, and Cummings has stated this influenced the album's simplicity.
+Her second album, Storm Queen, was released in 2022.
+It was written and recorded during the COVID pandemic, and Cummings said that this influenced the album's simplicity.
 It was self-produced and featured more instrumentation than her previous record, including accompaniment by the tambourine and fiddle.
-The lyrics explored themes such as destruction in the natural world and if there is a higher power.
+The lyrics explored themes such as destruction in the natural world and the possibility of the existence of a higher power.

 Cummings released her third album, Ramona, in 2024.
 She worked with producer Jonathan Wilson and recorded the album in Wilson's Topanga Canyon studio In interviews, Cummings has stated she reached out to Wilson after hearing his work with Angel Olsen.
 The album is named after a character in Bob Dylan's song "To Ramona," and Cummings has described the work as "dramatic".
 Ramona features strings, horns, and piano.
 Harpist Mary Lattimore and multi-instrumentalist Drew Erikson contributed to the record.

+Cummings' fourth studio album, Bloodhorse! was released on 14 August 2026 through Virgin Music Group.

 Acting

-Cummings attended drama school and has performed in Australian theatre.
+Cummings has performed in Australian theatre.
 In 2018, she appeared in a production of Prehistoric at the Meat Market in North Melbourne.
-The play centered on the Australian punk scene, and Cummings played live music as part of the show.
+The play centred on the Australian punk scene, and Cummings played live music as part of the show.

 She starred as Charlotte in a Melbourne Theatre Company production of Berlin in 2021.
 The role was as a German woman, and Cummings was the co-lead.

+Influences, style, and reception

+Cummings' musical influences include Irish folk music, Townes Van Zandt, Bob Dylan, and Lucinda Williams.

+She is known for her unusual singing voice, which has been described as "commanding and magnetic", powerful, and as having a "devastating force".